9. The Great Tribulation or Persecution

 7He was given power to make war against the saints and to conquer them.
 And he was given authority over every tribe, people, language and nation.
 8All inhabitants of the earth will worship the beast—all whose names have not been written in the Lamb’s book of life, the Lamb who was slain from the creation of the world.
 9Whoever has ears, let them hear.
 10“If anyone is to go into captivity, into captivity they will go.
 If anyone is to be killed with the sword, with the sword they will be killed.”
 This calls for patient endurance and faithfulness on the part of God’s people (Revelation 13:7-10).

-Jesus encourages us that when the time comes, He requires us to be faithful and endure even to death if need be.
+Some believe the passage above speaks of the destruction of Jerusalem in 70 A.D., but John didn’t write the passage above until 96 A.D., and the Caesars of Rome did not have authority over every tribe, people, language and nation (v.
+7).
+Jesus encouraged us that when the time comes, we are to be faithful and endure even to death if need be.
 Death is never the end of a believer—it is but a door into eternal life.
 These words of Jesus should encourage us if we are those alive during this time of persecution.
-If we see these things take place on the Earth, we know that the time is not far off.
+If we see these things occur on the earth, we know that the time is not far off.
 We shall soon see Him coming in great power and glory to receive us to Himself (Matthew 24:30-31).

-If you find yourself alive and well on planet earth during the time of the Antichrist, how will you respond to the persecution?
-What will be your primary objectives?
+If you find yourself alive on earth during the time of the Antichrist, how will you respond to the persecution?
+What will be your primary objectives besides food, water, provisions, and staying alive?

-If you are in Jerusalem, Jesus warns us to get out of the city right away (Matthew 24:15-28).
+If you are in Jerusalem at the time of the Abomination of Desolation, Jesus warned us to get out of the city immediately (Matthew 24:15-28).
 But for those of us who are in different places all over the world, as far as I can see, we have three choices to make:

-Take up arms against those who seek to enslave the saints who will not bow to Antichrist.
-Some would say that those of us that are aware of what is happening should leave the cities for camps that are devoted to armed extremism.
-I think these will be the first to experience the wrath of Antichrist.
+1) Take up arms against those who seek to enslave believers in Christ to worship Antichrist.
+Some would suggest that those aware of what is happening should leave the cities for camps devoted to armed extremism.
+I think these will be the first to experience the wrath of the Antichrist.
 He will waste no time in sending drones with missiles and dropping bombs on such places that resist his will.
-This is where we all have to make decisions as to what to do.
-It is clear that we should defend ourselves.
+This is where we all have to decide what we will do to protect our families.
 Jesus, in the Upper Room, told the disciples to prepare for what would happen in the Garden of Gethsemane by arming themselves: 36And He said to them, "But now, whoever has a money belt is to take it along, likewise also a bag, and whoever has no sword is to sell his coat and buy one… 38They said, "Lord, look, here are two swords."
 And He said to them, "It is enough"(Luke 22:36, 38).
-In another place, though, we are encouraged to not to fight back in times of persecution, in fact, we find Jesus saying, “But I tell you, Do not resist an evil person.
+In another place, though, we are encouraged not to fight back in times of persecution; in fact, we find Jesus saying, “But I tell you, Do not resist an evil person.
 If someone strikes you on the right cheek, turn to him the other also.
 And if someone wants to sue you and take your tunic, let him have your cloak as well.
 If someone forces you to go one mile, go with him two miles (Matthew 5:39-41).
 We must ask for wisdom in whatever situation we go through.
 When Stephen was persecuted, he responded with gracious words to those abusing him.
 Such words were what hooked the apostle Paul, then named Saul (Acts 7:57).
-Dying with Christ’s word on your lips can influence a lot of people.
+Dying with words of forgiveness like Stephen can influence a lot of people.
+We must be sensitive to the Holy Spirit as to what we should do.

-The third option is to wait on the Lord and get His specific direction, trusting Him to show us what to do.
+3) Trust the Lord for Direction.
+The third option is to wait on the Lord in prayer and get His specific direction, trusting Him to show us what to do.
 When thinking of that period, we often forget that God is waiting for us to depend on Him amid dark times to show Himself strong on behalf of His church (2 Chronicles 16:9).
 He delights for us to lean upon Him in such times of need.
-The closer we get to the end-time the more significant the darkness and evil, but at the same time, the greater the light and power that will be on the true believers.
+The closer we get to the end-time, the more significant the darkness and evil, but at the same time, the greater the light and power on true believers.
 The gifts of the Spirit will be more evident in those days.
-True Bible-believing churches that teach about what is going on will be shut down with the Church having to go underground in Small Groups or House churches.
+True Bible-believing churches that teach about what is going on will be shut down by governmental authorities, with people going underground into small groups or house churches.
 We should start to gather into communities of Christians now, for we will need to know who we can trust in the last half of the seven-year period.
+The early church met daily for mutual support of one another in the persecution they went through at the hands of the authorities: “With one accord they continued to meet daily in the temple courts and to break bread from house to house, sharing their meals with gladness and sincerity of heart” (Acts 2:46).

-We will have to be wholly disconnected from any computer, cell phone or electronic device.
+We will have to be wholly disconnected from any computer, cell phone, or electronic device.
 Communication with other believers will not be through any digital devices.
-Even our cars can be tracked through the RFID that is placed in all new vehicles, and also on the tires.
+Even our cars can be tracked through the RFID placed on all new vehicles and tires.
 If we were to use any connected device, it would broadcast our exact position.
-Already there are companies in the area I live that are advertising to me on Facebook according to the Google searches that I have made on my laptop, showing that my position and my searches are tracked at all times through mobile phone, tablet or notebook computer.
-I believe at some time in the future; there will be no ability to buy things via cash.
-All money will go digital and will only be able to be accessed by those that have the Mark of the Beast.
-Those of us that decline to take the Mark of the Beast might have to go to a bartering system.
+Companies advertise to us on social media and other sites on our phones, showing that our position and searches are continuously tracked.
+We are being digitally surveilled.
+At some time in the future, there will be no ability to buy things via cash.
+All money will go digital and can only be accessed by those with the Mark of the Beast.
+Those who decline to take the Mark of the Beast might have to go to a bartering system.
 We will know when the time comes.
 God will not leave us in the dark.
-Part of it will be an RFID chip that will be a signature/authorization chip that will allow you to buy or sell via the stores, mobile phone or the Internet.
+Part of it will be an RFID chip, a signature/authorization chip allowing you to buy or sell via stores, mobile phones, or the Internet.
 It will have all your personal information on it and will be able, in some way, to detect whether or not you had worshipped the beast when you came online.
-Once a person has taken the Mark they are bound to worship Satan and his Antichrist.
+Once a person has taken the Mark, they are bound to worship Satan and his world leader, the Antichrist.
 If a person has taken the Mark and changes his mind and refuses to worship the image of the Antichrist, they will be killed:

 The second beast was given power to give breath to the image of the first beast, so that the image could speak and cause all who refused to worship the image to be killed (Revelation 13:15).